nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Guldove (Home World)

 - Smith
-  - Disassemble - Ivory Helmet
+  - Disassemble - Ivory Helmet - Defender - Gold Earring
-  - Forge - Stone Sword - Stone Vest (Skip the stone vest and use a Mythril Mail if Short)
+  - Forge - Stone Sword - 2 Stone Mails or 2 Stone Vests (Whatever you can afford.
+You can alternatively have skip the other Vest/Mail and use 1 Mythril Mail)
 - Menu - Equip
   - Karsh - Remove All Equipment
-  - Lynx - Stone Vest - Dragoon Gauntlet - Dragoon Gauntlet - Power Glove(if you have it)
+  - Lynx - Stone Mail / Vest - Dragoon Gauntlet - Dragoon Gauntlet - Power Glove(if you have it)
   - Marcy - Magic Ring or Sky Djinn Ring - Magic Ring or Sky Djinn Ring - Dragoon's Honor (Don't worry if you only have 1 Ring, just equip it)
 - Menu - Allocate Elements
   **Press Triangle and select Healing and Supplemental first**